divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

 ..  note::

-    See the more detailed tutorial, :ref:`tutorial-set-up`, if you are not already familiar with these steps.
+    See the more detailed tutorial, :ref:`tutorial-aldryn-django-set-up`, if you are not already familiar with these steps.

 In the Divio Cloud Control Panel, create a new ``Django``-type project, based